-Prerequisite: CORE 170 or ENG 101 or ENG 102
+Prerequisite: CORE 170 or ENG 100 or ENG 102

-ENG 240 Nineteenth and Twentieth Century American Short Fiction
+ENG 240 American Short Fiction

-Representative works of selected 19th and 20th century writers are read and analyzed to observe the development of short fiction in the U.S. The selections represent several modes of fiction and include both major and lesser known exemplars of the craft.
+Representative works of selected 19th and 20th century writers will be read and analyzed to observe the development of short fiction in the United States.
+Selections represent several modes of fiction and include both major and lesser known exemplars of fiction.
+Offered at least once in three years prominence primarily between the World Wars and down to the present: Thomas, Gunn, Hughes, Lowell, Ginsberg, Plath, etc. Attention is given to developments in form, as well as to attitudes, themes, etc., that give significance to the term "contemporary."
 Offered at least once in three years.